 This customized U.S. Constitution contains the exact same words as the original four-parchment document without any variation at all—same spelling (and occasional misspellings), punctuation, capitalization, etc. It's just been carefully reformatted into a modern font (versus old-style calligraphy) to make it easier to read.
-It has the same 39 signers on the last page in the same two-column arrangement as the original—they're just italicized names instead of signatures (which sometimes can be hard to read) to easily identify who signed it.
+It has the same 39 signers on the last page in the same two-column arrangement as the original—they're just italicized names instead of signatures to easily identify who signed it.

 This four-frame item is designed to hang on the wall and comes with –